Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Abstract

 \section{Abstract}

-Multiple lines of evidence at the individual and population level strongly suggest that infection hotspots, or \emph{superspreading events}, where a single individual infects many others, play a key role in the transmission dynamics of \sars.
-However, most of the existing epidemiological models either assume or result in a Poi\-sson distribution of the number of infections caused by a single infectious individual, often called secondary infections.
-As a result, these models overlook the observed overdispersion in the number of secondary infections and are unable to accurately characterize infection hotspots.
-In this work, we aim to fill this gap by in\-tro\-du\-cing a temporal point process framework that explicitly represents sites where infection hotspots may occur.
-Under our model, overdispersion on the number of secondary infections emerges naturally.
-Moreover, using an effi\-cient sampling algorithm, we demonstrate how to apply Bayesian optimization with longitudinal case data to estimate the transmission rate of infectious individuals at sites they visit and in their households, as well as the mobility reduction due to social distancing.
-Simulations \-using fine-grained demographic data and site locations from several cities and regions demonstrate that our framework\footnote{Our code is publicly available at: \bfseries \url{https://github.com/covid19-model/}} faithfully characterizes the observed longitudinal trend of COVID-19 cases.
-In addition, the simulations show that our model can be used to estimate the effect of testing, contact tracing, and containment at an unprecedented spatiotemporal resolution, and reveal that these measures do not decrease overdispersion in the number of secondary infections.
+Multiple lines of evidence strongly suggest that infection hotspots, where a single individual infects many others, play a key role in the transmission dynamics of COVID-19.
+However, most of the existing epidemiological models fail to capture this aspect by neither representing the sites visited by individuals explicitly nor characterizing disease transmission as a function of individual mobility patterns.
+In this work, we introduce a temporal point process modeling framework that specifically represents visits to the sites where individuals get in contact and infect each other.
+Under our model, the number of infections caused by an infectious individual naturally emerges to be overdispersed.
+Using an efficient sampling algorithm, we demonstrate how to estimate the transmission rate of infectious individuals at the sites they visit and in their households using Bayesian optimization and longitudinal case data.
+Simulations using fine-grained and publicly available demographic data and site locations from Bern, Switzerland showcase the flexibility of our framework.
+To facilitate research and analyses of other cities and regions, we release an open-source implementation of our framework.${}^*$